 Two protocols have emerged as leading candidates.
 Anthropic released the Model Context Protocol (MCP) in late 2024, providing a standardized way for agents to connect to external tools, databases, and services through a common interface.
 Google followed with Agent-to-Agent (A2A) in April 2025, designed specifically for inter-agent communication: discovery, task delegation, status updates, and result exchange between agents that may run on entirely different models and infrastructure.
 By early 2026, MCP had attracted integration from over 30 tooling providers, and A2A had backing from Salesforce, SAP, and several enterprise platform vendors.

 The historical parallel is HTTP.
 In 1991, Tim Berners-Lee published the specification for HTTP/0.9 at CERN.
 Before HTTP, networked computers could exchange files through FTP, Gopher, and proprietary protocols, but each required specialized clients and offered no unified way to link documents across servers.
-HTTP did not invent networking.
-It made networking composable.
-Any document could link to any other document, regardless of server software, operating system, or institutional affiliation.
+HTTP made networking composable: any document could link to any other document, regardless of server software, operating system, or institutional affiliation.
 The web exploded not because of any single application but because the protocol layer removed coordination costs between publishers.

 MCP and A2A aim to do for agents what HTTP did for documents.
 An agent built on Claude can delegate a subtask to an agent built on Gemini, which can query a tool exposed through an MCP server, all without any of the three sharing a codebase, a vendor, or even a common model architecture.
 The composability matters more than any individual agent's capability.
 A mediocre agent with broad protocol access outperforms a brilliant agent locked in a silo.